koby-nob/osTicket-Installation/README.md

 </p>
 <p>

-    - Download and install the PHP Manager file.
+    - Download and install the PHP Manager file from the install files.
     - The version PHPManagerForIIS_V1.5.0.msi or the lastest version

 <p>